howdareyoureview/howdareyoureview.github.io/_posts/2017-09-22-review-stronger.md

 - drama
 - tragedy
 twitter_text: If only all melodramas worked as well as Stronger.
 introduction: If only all melodramas worked as well as Stronger.
+author: Kleon Van
+score: 83
 ---

 To be honest, I only went to see this movie for Jake, and he didn't let me down.
 I normally don't watch melodramatic movies, but if I were to watch them, I'd hope they were as good as Stronger.